callmerichie/DataAnalysisGlobalTerrorism/README.md

 macro regions and examining data by country, city, number of victims, terrorist groups and weapons used.

+# Where does the data come from?
+From a free open source database maintained by researchers at the National Consortium for the Study of Terrorism and Responses to Terrorism (START), headquartered at the University of Maryland.
+The data shows information that spans from 1970 until 2019.The last update was on the 17th September of 2019 and the are currently three versions of the data set.
+During the merging of the data to the servers the Consortium lost all 1993’s data and other dates too.
+However they managed to recover all 1993’s missing data so I combined the two sets.

 # Global Terrorism
 The World situation seen by different points of view:<br>
 A Globe map <br>